FAQ: Presenting an ALCTS Webinar

 Make sure that your auditory content is strong and interesting.
 Although it is good practice not to read slides to your audience in any presentation, this is particularly true of webinars.
 Make sure that your voice is enthusiastic and natural; a smile can usually be heard even if it can’t be seen.
 A prepared script, however, can be very useful for keeping yourself on track, particularly since there are no audience cues.

 Create visually appealing slides, avoiding bullet points whenever possible.
 Suggested content includes multi-colored graphs, tables, and screen shots that demonstrate the points of your presentation.
 It is also possible to share your desktop, so live demonstrations are possible.
-Links with more best practices for creating slides are below:
+Find more best practices for creating slides on these sites:

 It is recommended that you break your webinar into 15 minute segments with an interactive transition, such as a poll or a few audience questions, in between segments.
 Think about how much time you spend on each slide, since that is all that your audience can see; 2 to 3 minutes per slide usually gives the audience enough time to absorb the slide’s content without becoming bored.